'You're beautiful!' - Locatelli a fitting hero for an Italy that has united a nation

 And Italy as a nation had been left traumatised by the effects of coronavirus.
 Football seemed like an unlikely source of comfort, given the Azzurri had failed to qualify for the 2018 World Cup.

 However, in three years, Roberto Mancini has not just mended a broken team, he has constructed a truly special squad.
-They have now won 10 games in a row, and without conceding a single goal.
+They are unbeaten in 29 games and have now won 10 in a row without conceding a single goal.

 Francesco Acerbi had said it time and time again: "There is something in the air with this group."
 And how right he was.
 You could feel it on Wednesday night.
 All across the peninsula.